-The Library has the following recurring fair value measurements as of April 30, 2021.
-The negotiable CD's are valued using quoted matrix pricing models (Level 2 input).
+The Library has the following recurring fair value measurements as of April 30, 2022.
+The negotiable CD's and US Treasury securities are valued using quoted matrix pricing models (Level 2 input).

 Custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to the investment, the Library will not be able to recover the value of its investments that are in possession of an outside party.
-To limit its exposure, the Library's investment policy requires all security transactions that are exposed to custodial credit risk to be processed on a delivery versus payment (DVP) basis with the underlying investments held by an independent third-party custodian as designated by the Library's Board.
+To limit its exposure, the Library's investment policy requires all security transactions that are exposed to custodial credit risk to be processed on a delivery versus payment (DVP) basis with the underlying investments held by an independent third-party custodian as designated by the Library's Board of Trustees.
 The Illinois Funds and IMET are not subject to custodial credit risk.

-Concentration of credit risk - At April 30, 2021, the Library had 26% of its overall portfolio invested in The Illinois Funds, and 74% of its overall portfolio in negotiable CD's.
+Concentration of credit risk - At April 30, 2022, the Library had 29% of its overall portfolio invested in The Illinois Funds, 53% of its overall portfolio in negotiable CD's, and 18% of its overall portfolio in U.S. treasuries.
 This is in accordance with the Library's investment policy, which does not require diversification of the portfolio.